 - There is no boiling required at all.

-- Makes 5 to 6 8-oz containers (again, I got more that the pkg. said…maybe my containers are small?
-Though they are the normal freezer containers)
+- Makes 5 to 6 8-ounce containers (again, I got more that the package said…maybe my containers are small?
+Though they are the normal freezer containers).

-- Takes about 5 minutes after prepping the berries.
+- It takes about 5 minutes after prepping the berries.

 - It makes a looser jam.

-Both have their pros and cons, but I really like the Ball no-cook type best and was so glad to discover it a few years ago.
-I know it doesn’t make as much, but it uses less sugar and costs less (without a coupon), and I find the flavor just a little brighter without the heating that the berries get with the Sure Jell.
-It’s just an added bonus that it takes half the time as the Sure Jell, too!
+Both of these pectins have their pros and cons, but I really like the Ball no-cook type the best and have been using it since I discovered it a few years ago.
+I know it doesn’t make as much in a batch, but it uses less sugar, costs less, and takes less time.
+But the biggest reason is that we all find the flavor just a little brighter and fresher without the heating that the berries get with the Sure Jell.

-Even with purchased pectin, berries and sugar, this is a frugal way to get some high-quality, local fruit products.
-When I broke down the prices, it worked out to $1 for each of the bagged strawberries, and .41 for each 8-oz of jam.
+Even with the purchased pectin, berries, and sugar, this is a pretty frugal way to get some high-quality, local fruit products put up for the winter.
+When I broke down the prices, it worked out to about $1 for each of the bagged strawberries, and .41 for each 8-oz of jam.

-Plus the satisfaction of doing it yourself (with a daughter’s help) = priceless.
+Plus the satisfaction of doing it yourself (with a child’s help is even better!) = priceless.